raphaelsuzuki/pmpro-magic-levels/README.md

 **Step 1:** Enable the webhook and get your Bearer token from **PMPro > Magic Levels** admin page.

+> **Note:** Currently one Bearer token per site.
+Use the same token for all integrations.

 **Step 2:** Send a POST request with your level data:

 ```bash